mernst/foobarname-checker/README.md

 ```

 Now, when you build your project, the Foobar Name Checker will also run,
-informing you of any potential errors related to TODO.
+informing you of any potential errors related to foobar names.

 ## How to specify your code

 At compile time, the Foobar NameChecker estimates what values the program
 may compute at run time.
-It issues a warning if the program may TODO.
+It issues a warning if the program may use a
+foobar name incorrectly.
 It works via a technique called pluggable typechecking.

 You need to specify the contracts of methods and fields in your code --
 that is, their requirements and their guarantees.
 The Foobar NameChecker
 ensures that your code is consistent with the contracts, and that the
-contracts guarantee that TODO.
+contracts guarantee that foobar names are used consistently.

 You specify your code by writing *qualifiers* such as `@FoobarName`
 on types, to indicate more precisely what values the type represents.
 Here are the type qualifiers that are supported by the Foobar NameChecker:

 `@FoobarNameUnknown`:
-The value might or might not be TODO.
-It is not safe to use for TODO.
+The value might or might not be a foobar name.
 This is the default type, so programmers usually do not need to write it.

 `@FoobarName`:
-The value is definitely TODO.
-It is safe to use for TODO.
+The value is definitely a foobar name.

 ## How to build the checker